top of page

 BioAutism raises funds to support autism research.
 We make small grants to researchers undertaking discrete studies and we support research oganisations such as the Murdoch Children's Research Institute (MCRI) with more significant long term funding.

 BioAutism has strong ties to the research community through its dedicated Scientific Advisory Committee (SAC).
 This enables it to facilitate collaborative research between research bodies.
-An excellent example of this is the 'Loss of skills' research project which is being coordinated by MCRI but involves researchers from the University of Melbourne and the Royal Children's Hospital.
+An excellent example of this is the 'Loss of skills' research project which is being coordinated by MCRI and involves researchers from Monash University.

 Nearly two per cent of children up to the age of 11 are diagnosed with autism, with 30 per cent of those said to have lost language and social skills over time.
 Of those who lose skills, a smaller proportion will experience substantial regression over a period of just weeks or months.
 Little is known about the causes of this severe and rapid loss of skills.